 Experience the magic of live theatre and world-class entertainment at the Central Coast's Laycock Street Community Theatre.
 Located in Gosford, Laycock Street Community Theatre has been the Central Coast's home for performing arts for more than 35 years and it showcases a vibrant program of local, national and international productions.

-Laycock Street Community Theatre’s line-up of shows includes plays, musicals, electrifying concerts and family-friendly shows.
-In 2025 and 2026, some incredible shows are hitting the stage, including Imagine Live, The Sydney Comedy Festival, Peter Panto-Mime and The Librarian, as well as touring comedians, cover bands, international dance groups and more.
+Laycock Street Community Theatre's line-up of shows includes plays, musicals, electrifying concerts and family-friendly shows.
+In 2026 and 2027, some incredible shows are hitting the stage, including Room on the Broom, Erth's The Shark Dive, Wolfgang in the Stars, Sydney Comedy Festival and The Farmy Farm, as well as touring comedians, cover bands, international dance groups and more.

 In being home to the Gosford Musical Society for the past 30 years, the theatre is also the perfect space to see the Coast's fabulous local talent.